-Also known as an A-Number, your Alien Registration Number is an eight- or nine-digit number that can be found on a variety of documents from U.S. Citizenship and Immigration Services (USCIS) or the former INS.
+Also known as an A-Number, your Alien Registration Number is a seven- to nine-digit number that can be found on a variety of documents from U.S. Citizenship and Immigration Services (USCIS) or the former INS.
 USCIS uses the Alien Registration Number to track the immigration files for immigrants (and some nonimmigrants).
 It’s also a critical piece of information when preparing new USCIS forms to request immigration benefits.
 If your A-Number is fewer than nine digits, insert a zero after the “A” and before the first digit to create a nine-digit number.
 For example, “12345678” would become “A012345678.”

 Find A-Number on a Green Card